peter-p-prat/GatsbyHotel/README.md

 ### What was the objective that motivated me to develop this project

-- Get started with Gatsby.js
+- Get to know Gatsby.js

+- Get to know Graphql & Graphiql

+- Make my first development with CMS system

 - Deepen my styling skills: Keyframes, Animations, etc